jens-maus/node-unifi/examples/README.md

 ### Usage

 You can either copy the examples files here to your own working directory, edit and run them.
-All you have to modify is the `require('../unifi.js')` statement, which should be changed to `require('node-unifi')` once node-unifi has been globally installed.
+All you have to modify is the `import Unifi from '../unifi.js'` statement, which should be changed to `import Unifi from 'node-unifi'` once node-unifi has been globally installed.
 Or you run these examples directly in here.

 #### Executing scripts from the command-line